How long does it take to start attributing your Facebook mobile app ads with AppsFlyer?

 For example, a Facebook user clicks on an ad leading to the advertiser's landing page on a desktop computer.
 A week later the same Facebook user installs the advertiser's iOS app on an iPhone device.
 While the install is attributed and displayed on AppsFlyer's dashboard, the cost of this cross-platform install is not.

 - Campaigns with 0 results in the last 7 days - AppsFlyer syncs the cost only for campaigns that had installs/conversions in the past 7 days.
 If Facebook cost was just set, campaigns which were inactive for more than 7 days beforehand will not show cost.

-Although the total cost is identical, the eCPI AppsFlyer shows is different from Facebook's
+Although the total cost is identical, the eCPI AppsFlyer calculates is different from the cost calculated by Facebook.
+Why?

 The Cost Per Install is calculated by dividing the total cost with the number of installs.
 Since AppsFlyer counts installs differently from Facebook the eCPI will usually differ between the two.

 Why is there cost data for only some of the campaigns?

 Even if there are several Facebook users with permissions to run campaigns in the Facebook Business Manager, only one of them is required to perform the Facebook login described above.

 However, if this user does not have access in Facebook to some of the running campaigns, the result is campaigns that are displayed on AppsFlyer's dashboard, but lack the cost, clicks and impression data.